filp/form-api/README.md

   id                ID
-  fieldPropertiesID ID         -- ID for the related SelectFieldProperties label             string     -- human-readable label for this selection choice
+  fieldPropertiesID ID         -- ID for the related SelectFieldProperties label             string     -- human-readable label for this selection choice archived          boolean    -- is this SelectFieldChoice archived, because it was soft-deleted?

 FileFieldProperties:
   id                ID